w0rmr1d3r/cloner/README.md

 Options:
   --version                       Show the version and exit.
   --token TEXT                    GitHub token to read private repos.
 This
-                                  parameter is needed when cloning from an GitHub Enterprise server.
+                                  parameter is needed when cloning from a GitHub Enterprise server.
   --ghe TEXT                      GitHub Enterprise URL.
 It needs the
                                   GITHUB_ORGANIZATION parameter to clone repos